markdibarry/game-dialog/README.md

 ## Choices

-It's common for dialog for characters to ask questions and let the player answer using multiple choices.
+It's common in dialog for characters to ask questions and let the player answer using multiple choices.
 To do so, start a line with a `?` and a space after it, then write the choice that will be displayed.
 Any additional dialog should be indented below the choice.

 ```gamedialog
 --Drinks--